-Course Outcomes: At the end of the course, the students will be able to
+COURSE OUTCOMES: After completion of this course, students will be able to

 - 1. Apply the methodology of choosing the suitable sensor for a mechatronics system. - 2.
 Select the suitable actuator for various electrical and mechanical systems. - 3.
 Design a microcontroller and microprocessor with emphasis on process controllers (P, PD, PI and PID) for a mechatronics system - 4.
 Design an automated system for industrial applications. - 5.
 Integrate the concepts of AI and IOT while designing a robotic automated system for various industrial applications.